About EarlyWord

 Publisher Contacts — links to publisher services created for librarians and to library marketing staff.

-Bestseller Lists — Highlighted on the right, links to current national and speciality lists
+Best Seller Lists — current national and specialty lists

 Nora Rawlinson, Co-Founder and Editor